Seaweed

 Photos: Femke Poort

-Studio Nienke Hoogvliet, composed by founder Nienke Hoogvliet and Tim Jongerius, is a design studio for material research and experimental and conceptual design.
-The projects draw attention to social or ecological problems causing, for example, the textile, leather or food industries.
+Studio Nienke Hoogvliet, founded by Nienke Hoogvliet and Tim Jongerius, is a design studio for material research and experimental and conceptual design.
+The projects draw attention to the social or ecological problems caused by the textile, leather and food industries amongst others.

-To show the potential of this natural and biological material in different media, Nienke designed a chair and a table.
-The seating of the chair is made of seaweed yarn and is dyed naturally with seaweed.
+This developed into the Sea Me Collection.
+To show the potential of this natural and biological material in different media, Nienke designed a chair and table.
+The seating of the chair is made of seaweed yarn and dyed naturally with seaweed.
 The fabric was woven by hand into a soft cushion.
 The leftovers of this process are used to create regular paint for the tabletop.
 The waste was used to make the bio-plastic bowls.
-That's how she wants to visualize how seaweed can be part of our homes in the future.
+Studio Nienke Hoogvliet wants to visualise how seaweed can be part of our homes in the future.

 Ingredients